CuB3y0nd/1llusion/README.md

  - `Super + Shift + W` Changes randomly wallpaper.
  - `Super + R` Restart bspwm.

+Hold `Super` and left-click to move window, right-click to resize window.

 And more...
 Use `Alt + F1` to open keybing menu or look `sxhkdrc` file for more.

 ## :floppy_disk: Installation